-If you factor in that giving away your location to potential predators is actually dangerous in the animal kingdom, it convenes that baboon’s female vocalization is actually a call for other males around to stoke sperm competition.
+If you factor in that giving away your location to potential predators is actually dangerous in the animal kingdom, it convenes that a baboon’s female vocalization is actually a call for other males around to stoke sperm competition.

 Vocalization in the animal kingdom is associated with promiscuous mating and not monogamy, say the authors.

-And guess what human female do?
+And guess what human females do?

 Part V: Men Are From Africa, Women Are From Africa

 They say that’s not true and we are each a fragment of a greater unity.